Should I neuter my dog? Pros and cons of spaying the dogs

 The health benefits of spaying/neutering a dog

-In most cases, veterinarians recommend spaying (in the case of females) or neutering (males) because it has a positive effect on the health and behavior of dogs:
+In most cases, veterinarians recommend spaying (for female dogs) or neutering (for male dogs) because it has a positive effect on the health and behavior of dogs:

-• Prevents pyometra, an infectious disease of the uterus in females.
-This disease develops in 1 out of 4 unspayed females.
+- Prevents pyometra, an infectious disease of the uterus in females.
+This disease develops in 1 out of 4 unspayed bitches.
 It requires urgent treatment and can be fatal;

-• increased the life expectancy of dogs, which was confirmed in the study (life expectancy increased by 26.3% in neutered females and by 13.8% in neutered males).
+- increases life expectancy of dogs, which was confirmed in the study (life expectancy increased by 26.3% in spayed bitches and 13.8% in neutered males).

-My opinion: after studying dozens of articles, I noticed that everyone tries to exaggerate the benefits of sterilization and downplay the risks associated with it.
-I have no found impressive evidence of the benefits of sterilization, other than one single study about an improvement in life expectancy...
-What do you think this is about?
+After studying dozens of articles, I've noticed that they all try to exaggerate the benefits of sterilization and downplay the associated risks.
+I've not found any impressive evidence of the benefits of sterilization, aside from a single study on improving life expectancy...
+What do you think this is all about?

 Other pros of spaying

-As I understand it, the main reason everyone keeps spaying and neutering dogs is to control the demographics.
-About 390,000 shelter dogs are euthanized each year (according to the ASPCA).
-By spaying or neutering your dog, you contribute to the prevention of unwanted puppies.
+As far as I know, the main reason all dogs are neutered is to control demographics.
+Every year about 390,000 dogs are euthanized in shelters (according to ASPCA).
+By neutering your dog, you’re helping to prevent unwanted puppies.

 There’s also no denying that spaying/neutering makes life easier for dog owners.
-The following is a list of behavioral changes in dogs of different sexes after spaying.
-But some of these changes don’t happen 100% of the time.
+Below you’ll find a list of behavioral changes in dogs of different sexes after spaying.
+However, some of these changes don’t occur 100% of the time.

 Benefits of spaying female dogs:

-• preventing females from going into heat which usually happen twice a year and last for approximately 3 weeks (the dog will get your house dirty);
+- it prevents bitches from going into heat, which usually happens twice a year and lasts about 3 weeks (the bitch then makes your house dirty);

-• your dog will not have strong sexual desires that could provoke the animal to escape;
+- your dog won’t have a strong sexual desire that could cause the animal to run away;

-• prevents unwanted pregnancies and obstructed labour (it’s not always possible to keep track of your dog, causing it to get pregnant.
-And that comes with additional costs and health risks).
+- prevents unwanted pregnancies and obstructed labor (it’s not always possible to keep an eye on your dog, which can make her pregnant.
+And this is associated with additional costs and health risks).

 Benefits of neutering male dogs:

-• your dog is less likely to get into fights with other dogs, as unneutered dogs won’t see it as an opponent;
+- your dog gets into fights with other dogs less often, because unneutered dogs don’t see him as an opponent;

-• help in keeping a dog from chasing a female in heat (male dog will be able to sense a female in heat from up to a mile away and can get agitated).
+- helps keep a dog from chasing a bitch in heat (a male dog can sense a female in heat from up to a mile away and will become agitated).

-Not all dog owners will have enough of the reasons to decide to have surgery.
-Especially because the changes in behavior are not always so significant.
-You also need to think about possible complications.
+Not for all dog owners there are enough reasons to decide for surgery.
+Especially because the changes in behavior are not always that significant.
+You also have to think about possible complications.

 All surgical procedures can have complications, including bleeding, loose stitches, inflammation, and complications from anesthesia.
 But statistics show that complications from spaying and neutering are rare (less than 1% of serious complications).

-Also, surgery to remove certain sex organs in animals results in the removal of sex hormones.
+Also, removing certain sex organs in animals results in the removal of sex hormones.
 This can have some negative effects on the health of the dog.

 What the studies say

-A year ago appeared the results of a large study that lasted 15 years and included data on 35 breeds of dogs.
-In the end, they concluded that:
+A year ago, the results of a large study appeared that lasted 15 years and included data on 35 dog breeds.
+In the end, they came to the following conclusion:

-• Vulnerability to sterilization-related diseases usually depends on the breed or body size of the animal.
+- Susceptibility to sterilization-related diseases mostly depends on the breed or body size of the animal.

-• But among larger dogs, there were individual breeds that were found to be more likely to get sick after spaying (both early and late) according to studies.
-For example, castrated male golden retrievers were 6 times more likely to have joint disease than intact ones, and females were 3 times more likely to have joint disease.
-Negative effects were also noted in Labradors and German Shepherds.
+- But among larger dogs, there were individual breeds that were found to be more likely to get sick after spaying (both early and late) according to studies.
+For example, castrated male Golden Retrievers were 6 times more likely to have joint disease than intact ones, and females were 3 times more likely to have joint disease.
+Negative effects were also seen in Labradors and German Shepherds.

 Other possible complications:

 As you can see, the situation is complicated and ambiguous.
-At first glance, it seems that the procedure has a lot of disadvantages.
-These studies mostly apply to individual breeds, so more research is needed.
+At first sight it looks like the surgery has a lot of disadvantages.
+These studies are mostly related to single breeds, so more research is needed.

 So what to choose?

-The research results listed above have forced veterinarians to reconsider their attitude toward sterilization, and they no longer recommend it 100% of the time.
-But no one is planning to give it up due to the fact that this procedure has many benefits.
+The above research results have forced veterinarians to reconsider their attitude towards sterilization, and they no longer recommend it 100%.
+But no one has the intention to abandon it, because this procedure has many advantages.

 So it’s up to you to decide.

-If you think it would be too difficult to take care of an unspayed dog and you’re willing to take the risk, then agree to the surgery.
+If you think that it would be too difficult to take care of an unspayed dog and you’re willing to take the risk, then agree to the surgery.
 However, there are some contraindications.
-Therefore, the situation should be discussed with your veterinarian individually, based on the dog’s breed, health status, and age.
+Therefore, the situation should be discussed individually with your veterinarian, depending on the breed, health condition and age of the dog.

-This same advice is given by the American Veterinary Medical Association.
+This advice is also given by the American Veterinary Medical Association.

 Is it OK not to neuter your dog?

-If you are a conscientious dog owner, you can control your dog, and you are willing to cope with all the challenges, then maybe you shouldn’t have to do the surgery.
-Many dog owners leave their pets intact and do not regret it.
+If you’re a conscientious dog owner, in control of your dog and ready to face any challenges, then you may not want to have the surgery.
+Many dog owners leave their animals intact and have no regrets.

-I suggest you watch this video before you make your decision.
+I suggest you watch this video before making your decision.

 Alternatives to spaying and neutering